 I’ve gathered information on some of the highest-paying and well-respected plasma donation centers below, to help you in your search.

 The pay rate for each company will vary based on client weight (more weight = more plasma), plasma center budget, need, and other factors.
-Also, all plasma centers have different tiers of pay and various compensation programs.
-We’ll highlight the basics in each of these summaries.
+Also, all plasma centers have different tiers of pay and various compensation programs based on donation frequency and active promotions.
+We’ll highlight the basics in each of these in the summaries below.

 Not all companies publish their compensation rates, so I’ve estimated some of the pay rates listed below by comparing alternative sources.